Hazegard/Goauld-doc/content/en/04-client/15-embed_server.md

 weight: 15
 ---

-The client can enter in  server mode allowing to reproduce the `nc -lvp` command.
+The client can enter server mode, allowing it to reproduce the `nc -lvp` command.

 ```bash
 tealc embed-server